 Starting about 30 miles east of bustling Portland, this region includes Mt.
 Hood National Forest, with its Douglas Fir-covered landscape.
 The Cascade Mountain Range fills out the landscape here and Mt.
 Hood is the tallest peak, with a height nearing 11,240 feet.

-, home to not two but three ski resorts: Timberline Lodge, Mount Hood Skibowl, and Mount Hood Meadows.
+Speaking of snow, let's talk about serious skiing.
+Once you've reached the peak of Mt.
+Hood, the closest town is the alpine village of Government Camp, home to not two but three ski resorts: Timberline Lodge, Mount Hood Skibowl, and Mount Hood Meadows.
 All are quite popular, but Timberline is perhaps the most famous.
 Built in the 1930s, its iconic lodge has been used as a location for a number of films including Bend of the River, Lost Horizon, and The Shining.
 One of the most desirable locations on Mt.
-Hood, Government Camp is full of convenient ski condos and cozy cabins for travelers who want to stay as close to the slopes as possible!
+Hood, Government Camp is full of convenient ski condos and cozy cabins for travelers who want to stay as close to the slopes as possible.

 Our final destination in this richly diverse region is Molalla, a less popular - and thus less crowded - destination tucked southwest of Mt.
 Hood along the scenic Molalla River Corridor.
 In addition to river-related activities like rafting and fishing, this city is also known for its famed "Buckeroo Rodeo" that shows off local equestrian skills, beginning in April and ending in September.

 It may be hard to find a more diverse and quintessentially Pacific Northwest region than this one.
 Book a Mt.
 Hood vacation rental to discover everything this area has to offer.

 11 Cool Log Cabins to Inspire Your Inner Thoreau

 Cozy Up in These 9 Romantic Oregon Vacation Homes

 Splurge vs. Steal: 5 Cabin Getaways for Every Budget